Peruvian High-Altitude Winery

 More Planting

-In March 2026, we will be returning to Peru, from our annual stay in Chile.
-Our vines will have grown a little in our absence.
-During the coming year, I will be focusing on propagating our existing vines to increase the vineyard by maybe double.
-Some of this will be done using layering, but also grafting, more on that later.
-I will also be trying to source some new varieties in Arequipa and Moquegua.
+In March 2026, we returned to Peru from our annual stay in Chile.
+Our vines have grown a little in our absence.
+During the coming year, I will be focusing on propagating our existing vines to increase the vineyard, to double or perhaps triple the size.
+Some of this expansion will be made using layering (see the video), some will be new plantings on their own roots, and we will also be grafting, more on that later.
+I will also try to source some new varieties in Arequipa and Moquegua.

 Read More →